-Nederland rescinds boil water notice - Port Arthur News
+Port Arthur, Nederland rescind boil water notices - Port Arthur News

-Nederland rescinds boil water notice
+Port Arthur, Nederland rescind boil water notices

+At approximately 5:30 p.m.
+Sunday, the City of Port Arthur announced its Boiled Water Notice had been lifted for all Port Arthur residents and businesses.

 The City of Nederland announced at approximately noon Sunday that it had rescinded the boil water notice that had been in place for almost a week.